riboflavin/test-framer-sync/compare/avoma-vs-krisp.md

 - Custom vocabulary, but limited free plan.
 - Concise summaries, no real-time collab.
 ## Comparison table
+Some users or companies might prefer Avoma for its Zoom and calendar integration, automation engine, and availability on both iPhone and Android.
+However, both tools lack depth in integrations with other platforms and may not fully assist users in meeting productivity.

+On the other hand, Krisp could be suitable for those looking for an easy-to-use tool with good support for in-person meetings and local recording.
+Despite its multiple language support and availability on desktop and mobile devices, Krisp, like Avoma, may not offer the depth of integrations needed for users to maximize their meeting efficiency.
 | Feature                           | Avoma       | Krisp       |
 |-----------------------------------|-------------|-------------|
 | Trial/Free Plan                   | ❌ Trial only | ✅ Free plan |